Ductless Mini-Split AC Installation: LA County's Energy-Efficient Cooling Solution.

 4. After Wildfires: Immediately replace filters and check for soot damage.

 Why It Matters: Regular care improves efficiency, extends lifespan, and maintains healthy air quality in LA’s dusty, smoky environment.
+For a comprehensive year-round maintenance schedule tailored to LA’s climate, read our guide on how to maintain your mini-split for peak performance.

 Pro Tip: Set seasonal reminders, such as spring maintenance and extra filter checks during the fire season.